Tips to remember when driving an automatic transmission

 We all know that technology is always evolving and hence the features on phones, cars or do we say anything that is automated are always changing day in and day out.
-Newer cars come with safety measures that will ensure that your car runs smoothly and hence you are able to arrive at your destination safe and on time.
+Newer cars come with safety measures that will ensure that your car runs smoothly and hence you are able to arrive at your destination safely and on time.
 These are features that block conflicting commands and at the same time warn the driver on any potential issues.

 If you haven’t driven an automatic car before, however, it can be all too easy to get behind the wheel and be totally perplexed by the lack of a clutch pedal and the array of options provided by the shifter.
-Like any other things there are tips or rules that ensure their smooth running.
+Like any other things, there are tips or rules that ensure their smooth running.
 So, before you start, let’s get to the basics

 Most automatic gearboxes will let you select between ‘P’ (for park), ‘R’ (reverse), ‘N’ (neutral) and ‘D’ (drive).

 Park should only be used when you’re stopped and getting out of the car.
 This ‘locks’ the transmission, preventing it from rolling away (but you still need to apply the handbrake when parked as well).

 Reverse does as it says - acts the same as a reverse gear in a manual and should be selected when you want to drive backwards.